schnoog/mydumper-backup-and-restore/README.md

 Source: [mydumper.sh](https://github.com/nethalo/backup-scripts)

+## Why mydumper and not only mysqldump ?
+Mydumper is "a little bit" faster.
+At least accoding to my experience.

+My test case is a bunch of databases (/var/lib/mysql size is 5.8GB)
+- mydumper.sh script: 71 seconds
+- mysqldump --all-databases | gzip -1 > all_dbs.sql.gz : 117 seconds

-All the scripts take care of the retention policy (defined by the user), as followed:
+The script takes care of the retention policy (defined by the user), as followed:
 - For MyDumper: User will define weekly and daily retention times.

 ## MyDumper backup